lbmnky/MultidimensionalSpectroscopy.jl/README.md

 ## Introduction

-The code relies primarily on [qojulia/QuantumOptics.jl](https://github.com/qojulia/QuantumOptics.jl) and a tutorial can be found [here](https://docs.qojulia.org/).
-Further examples and functionalities are found the Python project [QuTiP](http://qutip.org/).
+The code relies primarily on [qojulia/QuantumOptics.jl](https://github.com/qojulia/QuantumOptics.jl), which is well described [here](https://docs.qojulia.org/).
+Further helpful examples and functionalities are found the Python project [QuTiP](http://qutip.org/).

-The module [CMDS.jl](/cmds.jl) contains the necessary functions to calculate 2D spectra and will be described below. [examples/](/examples) shows example scenarios.
+The module [CMDS.jl](/cmds.jl) contains the necessary functions to calculate 2D spectra from QM models and will be described below. [examples/](/examples) shows example scenarios.

 ## Installation